by Sandy Swegel

 A neighbor has a wild red unkempt thicket of shrubs and trees along his fence that makes people stop in the road to take pictures.
 The key to its glory (besides the fact that it requires virtually no upkeep except watering) is huge shrubs and small trees…all with lots of berries: orange Pyracantha with blue Euonymous, intermingled with red viburnum berries.
 The whole thing is held together by a wayward Virginia Creeper vine that is one of the plants that does red here in Colorado.

 Most of our gardens may be better organized.
 But a wild uncontrolled area that “pops” with bright reds and oranges is a joy to behold as the growing season winds down.
+Use red to make your garden pop!
 Then the regular yellows and golds and browns of your xeric garden or your fading vegetable garden look beautiful against their red backdrop.